PyMamba/mamba-framework/docs/development/model.rst

 Understanding size
 ------------------

-If we set the ``size`` parameter as ``True`` in an :class:`~storm.locals.Unicode` property, mamba will use it to specify the length of the varchar in the SQL representation.
+If we set the ``size`` parameter in an :class:`~storm.locals.Unicode` property, mamba will use it to specify the length of the varchar in the SQL representation.
 For example:

 .. sourcecode:: python